Xtrmmax/ena-ai-recursion-maxine-harvey/calendar/README.md

 - Built special handling for “gap days” that break the cycle and restart it
 - Used precise hour/minute boundaries to determine exact year transitions
 - Integrated time zone normalization and DST error handling
-- Mapped final dates to multiple layers of traits (numbers, glyphs, lords, birds, waves, years)
+- Mapped final dates to multiple layers of traits

 ## Results
 - Calendar engine produces accurate results across centuries